KanikaaN/DocuAssist/README.md

 ## Usage

 1. Upon running the app, you'll see a text input field where you can enter your query related to the Ramayana.
-2. After entering your query, the app will display the assistant's response along with a translation in Hindi (if available).
+2. After entering your query, DocuAssist will display the response along with a translation in Hindi (if available).
 3. You can listen to the response audio by clicking on the provided audio player.
 4. The progress bar indicates the status of each step in processing your query, from retrieving passages to generating the response and translating it.